A new Kernel Regression approach for Robustified $L_2$ Boosting

-In this work, we use a projection-based smoother \citep{hua08analysis} that is symmetric, positive definite, shrinking and has eigenvalues in $(0, 1]$ for most of the standard kernel functions including Epanechnikov and Biweight.
-We derive the asymptotic results for the boosting estimate with this smoother.
-Our findings, which are comparable to \citet{buhlmann2003boosting}, are based on the orthonormal decomposition of the smoother and provide new insights into the boosting.
-Our asymptotic framework allows us to substitute the high-rank smoother with a low-rank approximation allowing us to run the boosting method on a large sample size without having to store all of the smoother's elements.
-We present in Theorem \ref{thm:eigen-bias} that the smoother's low-rank ($d(n)$) is bounded above by $O(h^{-1})$ where $h$ is the bandwidth.
-We also provide an expression for the approximation error and show that it converges to zero when the low-rank $d(n)=O(h^{-1})$.
-Based on our numerical study we find that low-rank smoothers may outperform full-rank smoother in terms of prediction accuracy while lowering the computational effort.
-Furthermore, in Theorem \ref{thm:min-max}, we show that boosting estimate of a low-rank smoother achieves the optimal convergence rate, $n^{-2\pi/(2\pi+1)}$, for an appropriately chosen bandwidth, $h=O(n^{-1/(2\pi+1)})$, given the smoothness index $\pi$, under some regularity conditions.
+In this work, we choose a projection-based smoother \citep{hua08analysis} that is symmetric, positive definite, shrinking and has eigenvalues in $(0, 1]$ for most of the standard kernel functions including Epanechnikov and Biweight.
+With this smoother, we obtain the asymptotic results for the boosting estimate.
+Our findings, which are comparable to \citet{buhlmann2003boosting}, are based on the orthonormal decomposition of the smoother\citep{hua08analysis} and offers new insights into the boosting.
+Because of our asymptotic framework, we can replace the high-rank smoother with a low-rank approximation and execute the boosting approach on a large sample size without having to store all of the smoother's elements.
+In Theorem \ref{thm:eigen-bias}, we show that the smoother's low-rank ($d_n$) is bounded above by $O(h^{-1})$ where $h$ is the bandwidth.
+We also give an expression for the approximation error and demonstrate that it converges to zero when the low-rank $d_n=O(h^{-1})$.
+According to our numerical study, we demonstrate that low-rank smoothers may outperform full-rank smoother in terms of prediction accuracy while lowering the computational effort.
+Furthermore, in Theorem \ref{thm:min-max}, under some regularity conditions, we show that boosting estimate of a low-rank smoother achieves the optimal convergence rate, $n^{-2\pi/(2\pi+1)}$, for an appropriately chosen bandwidth, $h=O(n^{-1/(2\pi+1)})$, given the smoothness index $\pi$.